 This problem was initially approached using traditional third-party mediation.
 After individual interviews with the two parties, we met to discuss the issue at hand and try and come to some common ground to move forward.

-What needs to be different in the next round for you to be comfortable with your new growth and ready for more?
 After the first production using their new Kanban board, we checked in about how it was working and what tweaks needed to be made.
 The team as a whole reported that it was working for them and they were still in the phase of learning to adjust to it.
 There was some discussion about the inclusion of a “deadline” section and if there would be penalties for not meeting it.
 They all decided that they “deadline” section would be simply for testing purposes in regard to their own ability to determine how long it took to complete particular tasks.
 We had 2 more check-ins like this, both of which were quick as no problems were reported.
 The Board, as it was referred to, was doing its job.